Monitor WHOIS Records for Domain Changes

 Registrar changes - the Registrar: line changing indicates a transfer between registrars, which sometimes precedes a change in ownership.

-WHOIS records contain timestamps that update frequently.
-The Updated Date: field changes every time any detail of the registration is touched, including routine automated updates by the registrar.
+Describe what you care about in plain English in the "What matters to you" field, and PageCrawl's AI filtering decides whether a given diff is worth an alert.
+WHOIS records carry timestamps that update constantly: the Updated Date: field changes every time any detail of the registration is touched, including routine automated updates by the registrar.
 Without guidance, every timestamp refresh would trigger an alert.

 PageCrawl's AI analysis solves this.
 When creating a WHOIS monitor, fill in the "What matters to you" field with a plain-English description of what you care about.
 For example: